Fundamental energy cost for quantum measurement: Energy cost of quantum measurement

+where $D$ is the relative entropy, and Klein's inequality\cite{nielsenchuang}.
+It is also the case that $\mathcal{I}_{MB} \geq 0$, which is a basic property of the mutual information.
+Hence, it immediately follows from Eq.~\eqref{eq:erasproof1} that

-It has been shown that an optimal process, in the sense that exact equality in the inequality \eqref{eq:erascostapp} holds, does in general not exist\cite{longlandauerpaper}.
-However, if the dimension of the thermal bath $B$ is not restricted, one can approach the lower bound $-\Delta F_M$ arbitrarily closely, e.g. by conducting a process that consists of multiple intermediate steps in which the memory gets temporarily thermalised\cite{longlandauerpaper,Andersworkdef}.
-Since we place no restriction on the Hilbert space dimension of $B$ in our framework, we assume that the resetting step $\mathcal{R}$ is conducted in such a way that inequality \eqref{eq:erascostapp} is saturated as closely as desired, i.e.
+It has been shown that an optimal process, in the sense that exact equality in the inequality \eqref{eq:erascostapp} holds, does in general not exist~\cite{longlandauerpaper}.
+However, if the dimension of the thermal bath $B$ is not restricted, one can approach the lower bound $-\Delta F_M$ arbitrarily closely, e.g. by conducting a process that consists of multiple intermediate steps in which the memory gets temporarily thermalised~\cite{longlandauerpaper,Andersworkdef}.
+Since we are interested in the fundamental bound of the energy cost, we assume in the rest of the paper that the resetting step $\mathcal{R}$ is conducted in such a way that

-We emphasise that this assumption merely simplifies our results, but does not restrict their validity in a more general setting.
+We however emphasise that this assumption is only for simplification of our results, but does not restrict the validity in a more general setting.
 Dropping this assumption will only increase the lower bounds by additional non-negative quantities.